Quinnipiac University Summer Camp and Pre-College Program Policies

 If dismissal is deemed necessary, the participant will be sent home at the expense of their parent(s) or legal guardian(s).
 No refunds will be issued.

+The dress code for our summer programs is typically relaxed and casual on most days.
+Participants should be prepared to change into active sportswear (shorts, t-shirt and sneakers) for indoor and outdoor physical activities.
 Participants and staff are prohibited from wearing clothing that is inappropriate by showing undergarments, displaying offensive graphics or slogans or promoting illegal activities or paraphernalia.
-Participants must wear closed-toe shoes during program-related activities.

 Harassment, Hazing, Intimidation and/or Bullying